mjavadev/FormFlow-Multilingual-Voice-Driven-Form-Automation/README.md

 ## **Introduction**

 FormFlow is an innovative web application that transforms the traditional form-filling process into a seamless, voice-driven experience.
-It supports over 80 languages, offering users a fast and efficient way to fill out forms with their voice.
+It supports **80+ languages**, offering users a fast and efficient way to fill out forms with their voice.
 Whether you're filling out a contact form or a government application, FormFlow makes form entry accessible, fast, and multilingual.

 ## **Problem Statement**